nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-sofie-server-core.md

 ## Installing for Development

-Installation instructions for installing Sofie-Core or the various gateways are available in the README-file in their respective github-repos.
+Installation instructions for installing Sofie-Core or the various gateways are available in the README file in their respective github repos.

 Common prerequisites are [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/).
 Links to the repos are listed at [Applications & Libraries](../../for-developers/libraries).